EV Charging for UK Holiday Lets: The Complete 2026 Guide for Owners and Operators

 | Can I add a service or admin fee on top? | Yes - billing, maintenance, and meter-reading fees are permitted on top of the unit rate, provided they're reasonable. |

-| Will OFGEM rules change in 2026? | Likely.
-OFGEM opened a Call for Input in October 2025 specifically reviewing how MRP applies to EV charging. |
+| Will Ofgem rules change in 2026? | Likely.
+Ofgem opened a Call for Input in October 2025 specifically reviewing how MRP applies to EV charging. |

 TL;DR